 There is a lot of false knowledge about ticks.
-Some have a little fact to it, others are just myths.
-You hear myths like ticks fall from trees onto their victims, only forest workers are at risk or ticks can be removed with glue.
+Some have a little fact to it, others are just Myth.
+You hear myths like ticks fall from trees onto their victims, only forests workers are at risk or ticks can be removed with glue.

 True is: ticks can be quite dangerous because they can transmit dangerous diseases through their bite.
-The best tick protection is to know what’s true and to keep tick facts and myths apart.
+The best tick protection is to know what is fact and what is just myths about ticks.

-To be able to protect yourself effectively against ticks and thus reduce the risk of tick-borne diseases, it helps to know as much as possible about ticks, their life and behavior, how to ward them off, and what to do if you are bitten.
+To be able to protect yourself effectively against ticks and thus reduce the risk of tick-borne diseases, it helps to know how and where ticks live and how to ward them off.

 Ticks are active only in summer